amirhnajafiz/file-access-patterns/TRACEPOINTS.md

 I/O operations:

-- readv: Reads data from a file descriptor into multiple buffers (vectorized I/O).
-- writev: Writes data to a file descriptor from multiple buffers (vectorized I/O).
 - preadv: Reads data from a file descriptor at a specific offset into multiple buffers.
 - pwritev: Writes data to a file descriptor at a specific offset from multiple buffers.
 - munmap: Unmaps a previously mapped memory region from the process address space.